vegaprotocol/specs/specs/0028-governance.md

 This would allow enough time for the operator to be ready for the changes, e.g in the case the proposal is to decide to use a new version of the vega node, or something available only in a later version of the node.

 Proposals are enacted in the order they were created.
 This means that in the case that two proposals change the same parameter in roughly the same period, the oldest proposal will be applied first and the newest will be applied last.
 There is no attempt to resolve differences between the two.

+The network's _minimum time between vote closing and enactment_ - as specified by a network parameter relevant to the proposal type is used to validate whether the enactment date is acceptable.

 ## Editing and/or cancelling a proposal is not possible
 A proposal cannot be edited, once created.
 The only possible action is to vote for or against a proposal.
 We would expect amending a proposal to be made by creating a new proposal.